Submit to Us / FAQs

 Number of Papers: A full Special Issue consists of of five to eight articles; Special Sections include three to four articles.
 Each article should be a maximum of 9,000 words, including all text, notes and references but excluding the abstract(s).
 As some papers may not make it through the review process to acceptance, we recommend arranging the submission of around eight to 12 papers for a full Special Issue, and four to seven papers for a Special Section.

 Timing: IFJP issues an annual call for proposals for Special Issues/Sections.
-The next call is due to be published in January 2024.
+The current submission round closes on January 31, 2025.
 Each article will be published online once it is through production and thus available for citation before it is published within a particular issue.

 Call For Papers (CFP): We are happy to receive proposals with an open CfP or those that arise from a working project among a specific set of authors.
 Your proposal should specify the desired timing of the call.